eugene-zuban/design-patterns/README.md

 ## What is this repository for? ##

 This repo includes Design Patterns and their implementations in PHP.
-Information about patterns that are described here can be found in the book "Design Patterns - Elements of Reusable Object-Oriented Software" by GOD and in Wikipedia.
+Information about patterns which are described here can be found in the book "Design Patterns - Elements of Reusable Object-Oriented Software" by GOD and in Wikipedia.

 I'm still working on it and plan to add new patterns periodically.